 September 6, 2020

 Last week, members of our family foundation had the pleasure of touring a hidden gem in our community; Helen's Acres.
-During the visit, our foundation president (Ken Stober) and his wife (Linda Stober) were joined by the foundations Executive Director (Keith Brewster) to see the facility in action and hear the incredible things they are doing to help our community.
+During the visit, our foundation president, Ken, and his wife Linda, were joined by the foundations Executive Director, Keith Brewster to see the facility in action and hear the incredible things they are doing to help our community.

 Located just off of Benvoulin Road, Helen's Acres is a beautiful 15 acre property that incorporates sustainable farming practices in order to provide food for various organizations and non-profits within our community.
-Recipients of their farming program include, but are not limited to Kelowna Gospel Mission, Now Canada, Karis Support Society, UBC, Central Okanagan Food Bank, and Metro Church.
+Recipients of their farming program include, but are not limited to, Kelowna Gospel Mission, Now Canada, Karis Support Society, UBC Okanagan, Central Okanagan Food Bank, and Metro Church.

 In addition to providing countless thousands of tonnes of food which help the aforementioned non-profits serve fresh produce year round to their clientele/patrons, Helen's Acres also incorporates community involvement and volunteerism into their fabric.
 Specifically, they open their doors (or farm gates in this instance) to various organizations within our community to help them farm and harvest their land in exchange for food and goods in return.